Cruise Advice For the Best Florence & Pisa Port Day

 Located near the Leaning Tower, this spot is ideal for a quick platter of meats and cheeses before heading back.

-Shopping in Tuscany offers a mix of luxury fashion, leather goods, and artisan crafts.
-Since your time is limited, it’s best to shop in the historic centers of Florence and Pisa, where most stores sit close together.
+Shopping throughout Tuscany offers a mix of luxury fashion, leather goods, and artisan crafts.
+Since time ashore is often limited, it’s best to stay within the historic centers, where many of the most popular shops and markets sit close together.

-• Ponte Vecchio (Jewelry): Known for gold and silver shops, this historic bridge has been a center for jewelry since the 16th century.
+Ponte Vecchio (Jewelry): Known for its gold and silver shops, this historic bridge has been connected to jewelry and fine handmade goods for centuries.

-• Oltrarno District (Artisan): Across the river, this area features smaller shops with handmade goods, including paper, shoes, and antiques.
+Oltrarno District (Artisan): Located across the river, this area is filled with small workshops selling handmade paper, antiques, shoes, and locally made goods.

-• Borgo Stretto: A covered street with upscale shops and cafés, so it offers a more relaxed shopping experience.
+Borgo Stretto: This covered street combines upscale shops with historic cafés, creating a more relaxed shopping experience.

 Unique Souvenirs and Gifts

-• Authentic Leather: Look for bags, belts, and gloves, especially in Florence.
+• Authentic Leather: Look for bags, belts, and gloves from trusted local shops.
 Always check for the “Made in Italy” label.

 • Florentine Paper: Handmade marbled paper and journals from artisan shops make unique gifts.